CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 #### Related challenges

 This property let's us link challenges to a specific video in any way see fit.
 It's an array of slugs, which should match the path slug of a challenge to correctly reference it.
 If it's not defined or is left empty, then no challenge panel is shown in the corresponding video page.
+Multiple slugs can be added, but only the first two will be shown in the page currently.

 #### Code examples